 At St Basil’s, the children benefit from weekly French lessons delivered by a specialist teacher.
 Music projects take place across the school.
 In Years 3, 4 and 5 pupils have the opportunity to learn a musical instrument and take part in an orchestra.
 In addition, pupils have the opportunity to work with specialist art, dance and PE specialist teachers.
 In Years 3 to 6 pupils have the opportunity to attend residential trips.
 Where ever possible we enrich the curriculum with visits and visitors, many of which can be found on our news page.

-Through the learning challenge curriculum we integrate learning from both the arts and humanities a strong emphasis is placed upon extended writing and the application of learning from across the curriculum.
+Throughout the curriculum, we integrate learning from both the arts and humanities.
+A strong emphasis is placed upon the application of learning from across the child led curriculum.
 Each half term planning is sent to parents so that they can support their child’s learning.

 Please find a copy of our curriculum statement which explains our curriculum in greater depth.